dfinity/motoko/CI.md

 merge point, via an continuously updated comment on the PR.

 **Implementation (external):**
- * Steps in the Github Actoin calculates the correct merge base using `git-merge-base` (_not_ the latest version of the target branch) and passes the correct git revisions to the `./perf-delta.nix` nix derivation.
+ * Steps in the Github Action calculates the correct merge base using `git-merge-base` (_not_ the latest version of the target branch) and passes the correct git revisions to the `./perf-delta.nix` nix derivation.
  * Building that derivations compares metrics and generates a report.